When is anger a problem?

 A panic attack is an episode of strong negative feelings characterised by intense fear and dread.
-These feelings can seem overwhelming and are often so vivid that they have physical symptoms.
-A panic attack can happen at any time.
-Panic attacks can be related to a stressful situation or happen for no obvious reason.
+The feelings can seem overwhelming and are often so vivid that they have physical symptoms.
+Panic attacks can happen at any time, be related to a stressful situation, or occur for no obvious reason.

 You may know someone who has panic attacks, or you may have experienced them yourself.
-It is estimated that up to 35 per cent of the population experience a panic attack at some point in their lives, and 5 per cent will experience a panic disorder in their lifetime.[1][2]
+It is estimated that up to 35% of the population experience a panic attack at some point in their lives, and 3.7% of Australians have experienced a panic disorder within the last year.[1][2]

 A panic attack can feel intensely unpleasant and frightening, especially if it’s something you’re not used to.
 A panic attack will usually have physical signs.
 One of the more distressing symptoms of a panic attack is the way these physical symptoms can seem like physical health problems like asthma or a heart attack.
 Some people experiencing panic attacks report that they feel like they were “losing control” or felt like they were “about to die”.
 These feelings further compound the fear and dread of a panic attack.